shaunickmistry/intro-to-python/README.md

 >>> print("Hello, World!")
 ```

-This line of code, when executed/run will print the text `Hello, World!` to the console.
+This line of code, when executed/run by clicking Enter will print the text `Hello, World!` to the console.

 ```
 Python 3.7.3 (v3.7.3:ef4ec6ed12, Mar 25 2019, 16:52:21)